googlemaps/js-adv-markers-utils/README.md

 ## scripts, npm-tasks and deployment

 The published version of this is hosted on google cloud storage and available
 here: https://storage.ubidev.net/marker-api-playground

 Be aware that people outside ubilabs have access to the deployed version and while we can actively develop and publish new versions, the deployed version should always be manually checked after a deployment.

 The following supporting scripts and tasks are available:

 - `npm start`: starts the vite dev-server
 - `npm run build:dts`: compiles all typescript-files in `./src/lib`
   into corresponding declaration files in `./examples/lib`
 - `npm run build:examples`: runs the `script/update-examples.mjs` script to
   update the examples index in `./examples/examples.json`.
 The index is loaded in `examples.html` to render the list of examples
 - `npm run build`: runs all `build:*` tasks followed by `vite build` to generate the full application in `./dist`
 - `npm run preview`: runs the full build and starts the vite preview server to review everything as if it were in production
 - `npm run deploy`: deploys the application to google cloud storage bucket `gs://storage.ubidev.net/marker-api-playground`

 ### deployment process

-We're deploying from our local repository, so first of all, make sure that you don't have any uncomitted changes.
+We're deploying from our local repository, so first of all, make sure that
+a) you are in the main branch, b) it is up to date and c) you don't have any uncomitted changes:

+    git pull
     git status

+Next, create a new version and push it to github.
+Which kind of version to create depends on the type of changes since the last deployment.

+    npm version major
+    # or: npm version minor / npm version patch

+This will update the package.json and create a new commit as well as a version-tag.
+To push the new commit and release-tag to github:

+    git push ; git push --tags

+Now, run a preview build and verify it's working as intended:

+    npm run preview

+Finally, deploy to production:

+    npm run deploy

 # Marker API Design Decisions